lveggers/stocks-n-bonds/README.md

 # stocks-n-bonds
-*Stocks and bonds may break my funds*
+*Stocks and bonds may break my funds* - old Hindu proverb

-HELLO WORLD!
 A small library of some stock market analysis I've put together.

 ## Coming up...